 How we engage

-At the United Nations, the Alliance participates in high-level discussions of relevance to co-operatives through its consultative status with the United Nations Economic and Social Council (ECOSOC), which it has had since 1946, the first non-governmental organisation to do so.
+At the United Nations, the ICA participates in high-level discussions of relevance to cooperatives through its consultative status with the United Nations Economic and Social Council (ECOSOC), Having ECOSOC consultative status since 1946, the ICA was one of the first non-governmental organisation to obtain it.

-Since 1971, the Alliance has been a founding member of the Committee for the Promotion and Advancement of Co-operatives (COPAC), a multi-stakeholder partnership of global public and private institutions that promotes and advocates for people-centred, self-sustaining cooperative enterprises, guided by the principles of economic, social and environmental sustainable development.
+Since 1971, the ICA has been a founding member of the Committee for the Promotion and Advancement of Cooperatives (COPAC), a multi-stakeholder partnership that promotes and advocates for cooperative enterprises as drivers of economic, social and environmental sustainable development.

 In addition, the ICA has bilateral partnerships with the various UN agencies such as the International Labour Organization (ILO), the United Nations Department of Economic and Social Affairs (UNDESA), Food and Agriculture Organization of the United Nations (FAO), and participates in the UN Inter-Agency Task Force on Social and Solidarity Economy.